rikkeuldbaek/DadJokeGenerator_LA_FP/README.md

 # **5.7 Results**

 ## **5.7.1 Results of the GPT-2 dad joke generator**
 The results of the GPT-2 model looks fairly fine.
 The model has been specified to generate 15 different jokes of each kind ("What do you call" and "Why did the"), thus multiple jokes were evaluated.
-The models seems to be picking up on the signature one liner dad joke style, with a text structure using a question and an answer.
+The models seems to be picking up on the signature one liner dad joke style, with a sentence structure using a question and an answer.
 However, the majority of the generated jokes are lacking sematic quality or humor:

 <br>